Is travel dating a good idea? Is it safe? What are the best travel dating sites?

 However, some female travelers prefer to avoid vacation dating and spend their time abroad sightseeing and getting to know the destination because they view travel dating as putting themselves at increased risk of something bad happening.

 We support whatever decision you see right for you, and if you are looking to give dating a try on your next trip, we have compiled a list of the best travel dating sites and some tips to keep you safe when dating abroad.

-Female founded and recently public, Bumble is a popular dating app with a distinctive factor: women make the first move.
+Female founded and public since 2021, Bumble is a popular dating app with a distinctive factor: women make the first move.
 The app claims to have changed the dynamics of dating by giving it an equal tone from the beginning.

 How Bumble works

 Below are the main steps you need to follow to start using Bumble.